Department of Family Medicine

 Facts & Figures

-- The National Center on Elder Abuse, the only center of its kind in the U.S., is based at the Department of Family Medicine, with department Chair Laura Mosqueda, MD, at its helm.
+- The National Center on Elder Abuse, the only center of its kind in the U.S., is based at the Department of Family Medicine, with Dean Laura Mosqueda, MD, at its helm.

 Our guiding principles are: